georgeflanagin/parsec4/README.md

 requesting to exit the program.
 The rest of our code should not care how the user provided this information to our program.
 It would be clumsy to execute the parsing code and then check again to see that the user typed either *exit* or *quit* when either is satisfactory.
-Why bother to parse the input if you **still** need to write the following?
+If we create a single parser for the exiting-event, we can avoid writing the following code --- code that essentially duplicates our parsing effort.

 ```python
 if user_command in ('quit', 'exit'):